Gastric Bypass I Roux-en-Y

 What is gastric bypass surgery?

+Before gastric-bypass surgery, candidates need to completely understand the procedure and lifestyle changes that will be required.
 Patients cannot rely on the surgery alone to achieve their weight-loss goals.
 For optimal weight loss and maintenance, patients must also maintain a healthy diet and exercise regularly.
 The greatest weight loss usually occurs in the first year to 18 months after surgery.
 Patients often lose 50 to 70 percent of excess body weight.

 Who is eligible for gastric bypass?